 Backing up to your computer

 Backing up and restoring from the cloud requires significant internet charges.
 Also, most online backup services have only a small amount of free backup data.
 So using a personal computer seems more sensible.
 Also, this is pretty easy to do.
 And also the process is pretty much the same whether you’re a Mac or PC user.
-Mac users will need to download and install the Android File Transfer app.
+Mac users will need to download and install Google’s Android File Transfer app.

 Once you are ready to go, connect you smartphone to your computer using the USB cable.
 On Windows, open the device folder and on Mac, open Android File transfer app.
 Then copy and paste the files from your device to your PC as you wish.